Domestic 2030・2050 Environmental Vision / Medium-term Sustainability Plan

 • We will build a sustainability management structure for the entire group.

-• Implement specific measures to improve employee engagement and plan new measures based on the results of the all-employee survey.
+• Plan and execute concrete measures to further improve employee engagement, and develop new initiatives based on the results of the all-employee survey.

 Compliance <Risks>